dominicstop/react-native-ios-adaptive-modal/README.md

 <br>

-The layout config also allows us to compose multiple layout values together, or have conditions that get evaluated during calculation.
+The layout config also allows for the composition of multiple "layout values" together, or have conditions that get evaluated during calculation.

+The layout config is calculated based on a provided target view/rect, i.e. in the case for `adaptive-modal`, the target view would be the `UITransitionView` where the modal `UIViewController` gets attached to.

-In summary: `ComputableLayout` allows us to compute all the snapping points for a target view's size, and allows for the quick recalculation all of the snap points whenever there's a layout change for the target view (e.g. when the screen rotates, the window resizes, the appearance of a keyboard, etc).
+In summary: `ComputableLayout` allows us to compute all the snapping points for a target view's size, this allows for the quick recalculation of all the snapping points whenever there's a layout change for the target view (e.g. when the screen rotates, the window resizes, the appearance of a keyboard, etc).

 ![ComputableLayout-Demo-01](https://github.com/dominicstop/ComputableLayout/raw/main/Assets/2023-08-25-ComputaleLayoutTestPresets-02.gif)